du2x/jwtlab/README.md

 ## How to run JWTLAB?

-1. run the Flask app
+1. install requirements
 `
+pip install -r requirements.txt
+`
+2. run the Flask app
+`
 python server.py
 `

-2. access http://localhost:5000 with your browser.
+3. access http://localhost:5000 with your browser.
-3. to login use the credentials in users.json.
+4. to login use the credentials in users.json.